jasonbayton/11ty/_src/blog/2025/12/rcs-archival-clarifications.md

 ## What Android RCS archival actually is

-**RCS Archival** is a feature introduced by Google to help organisations meet regulatory requirements (for example: financial, legal, and government sectors).
+RCS Archival is a feature introduced by Google to help organisations meet regulatory requirements (for example: financial, legal, and government sectors).

 Modern messaging creates a compliance challenge.
-SMS could historically be archived via carriers, but RCS (the upgraded texting standard used by Google Messages amongst others) is **end-to-end encrypted**, which means organisations cannot simply rely on carrier logs or network-level capture.
+SMS could historically be archived via carriers, but RCS (the upgraded texting standard used by Google Messages amongst others) is end-to-end encrypted, which means organisations cannot simply rely on carrier logs or network-level capture.

 From Google’s official announcement: